deohs/coders/demos/hpc/parallel_processing/Cluster_Computing.md

 you want to fit passengers taking the same route at the same time on as few vehicles as possible.

-## Optimization: splitting by workers
+## Splitting tasks by workers

-You can reduce overhead by splitting the number of total replications by the number of workers.
+You can reduce overhead by splitting the number of total replications ("passengers") by the number of workers ("vehicles").
 That way, each worker only gets initialized once.

 ```r